CrossRef/event-data-user-guide/event-data-manual.md

 When will Event Data be launched?
  : The MVP will be launch at the end of March, along with a Sandbox testing environment for interested users to test the pull and push sources available at that point (facebook and Wikipedia).
 We will release the full clearinghouse around July/August 2016 and then the SLA service in November 2016.

+How do I access the data?
+  : TODO

 # Appendix: Glossary

+Altmetrics
+  : TODO

+Data Source
+  : TODO replace all 'source' with 'data source'

 Deposit Log
   : Storage for old Deposit entries.
 After a certain period of time, Deposits will be removed from the Deposit API and moved to the Deposit Log.